 Neighborhood bars, on the other hand, are smaller but often forced to serve a full house with only one bartender on staff.

-These establishments need a high-volume ice machine that can keep up with rushes of customers looking for a quick drink.
+These establishments need an industrial ice maker that can keep up with rushes of customers looking for a quick drink.
 Both Manitowoc and Hoshizaki make ice machines specifically designed to address these needs.

 Manitowoc dice and half-dice ice cubes are a great choice for bars and restaurants looking for a large ice production rate, but also want to maintain a more traditional-looking square cube.
 Dice ice machines produce a “rhomboid” shaped cube that comes is a range of production sizes from 500 lbs to 1800 lbs.